pluginpal/strapi-plugin-config-sync/README.md

 This plugin gives you the tools to sync this data.
 You can export the data as JSON files on one env, and import them on every other env.
 By writing this data as JSON files you can easily track them in your version control system (git).

 _With great power comes great responsibility - Spider-Man_

-## ⌨️ Usage / Workflow
-### Local development
-When building a new feature locally for your Strapi project you'd use the following workflow:

-- Build the feature.
-- Export the config.
-Either through the CLI or the GUI.
-- Commit and push the files to git.

-### Deployment
-When deploying the newly created feature you'd use the following workflow:

-- Pull the latest file changes to the environment.
-- Import the config.
-Preferably through the CLI.
-- (Re)start your Strapi instance.

-### Production deployment
-When you're deploying your Strapi project to production please be cautious when import the config.
-You should make sure there are no config changes that will be overwritten by the import.
-If there have been made changes to the config since the last import you should  export these first before importing the new config.

-_There really shouldn't be any config changes made directly on production.
-This is a bad practice._

 ## 🔌 Command line interface (CLI)